What is a Cash Equivalent?

-Cash equivalents, in general, are highly liquid investments having the maturity of three months or less, have high credit quality and are unrestricted so that it is available for immediate use.
+Cash equivalents, in general, are highly liquid investments in an entity’s balance sheet.
+They have a maturity of three months or less with high credit quality, and are unrestricted so that it is available for immediate use.
+They help the business meet immediate expenses or make short-term investments.

 - Banker acceptance: A banker’s acceptance (BA) is a short-term debt instrument issued by a company that is guaranteed by a commercial bank.